survivejs/webpack-book/manuscript/developing/03_configuring_hmr.md

 ## Setting WDS Entry Points Manually

 In the setup above, the WDS-related entries were injected automatically.
 Assuming you are using WDS through Node, you would have to set them yourself as the Node API doesn’t support injecting.
-The example below illustrates how you might achieve this:
+The example below illustrates how to achieve this:

 ```javascript
 entry: {